telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 By setting **BorderType, BorderStyle and BorderColor** properties you could customize the look of the grid's border into the exported file.
 They could be set to ExportSettings-Pdf.

 **BorderType** determines the border type that will be applied to the exported PDF file.
 The supported values are: *Separate, NoBorder, OuterBorders, AllBorders*.
-The selected border type will be applied for bothflat and hierarchical RadGrids.
-Note that the *Separate* value is left to avoid breaking changes andalso because of the fact that this functionality has a minor performance impact.
-When the **BorderType** isset to *Separate*, the **BorderColor**, and the **BorderStyle** properties will have no effect.
+The selected border type will be applied for both flat and hierarchical RadGrids.
+Note that the *Separate* value is left to avoid breaking changes and also because of the fact that this functionality has a minor performance impact.
+When the **BorderType** is set to *Separate*, the **BorderColor**, and the **BorderStyle** properties will have no effect.

 **BorderStyle** determines the style of the borders that will be applied to the exported PDF file.The supported values: *Medium, Thick, Thin*.
 Its default value is *Medium*.